Tameness from Large Cardinal Axioms: Conclusion

 For each $\bN \in X$, the above paragraphs shows that there is an amalgam of this triple.
 Fix $f^\bN_\ell: N^\bN_\ell \to N_*^\bN$ to witness this fact.
 For each $(A, B, C) \in [M]^{<\kappa} \times [M_1]^{< \kappa} \times [M_2]^{<\kappa}$, define

 These sets generate a $\kappa$-complete filter on $X$, so it can be extended to a $\kappa$-complete ultrafilter $U$.
-By \L os' Theorem for AECs, since this ultrafilter is fine, we know that the ultrapower map $h$ is a $K$-embedding, so
+By \L o\'{s}' Theorem for AECs, since this ultrafilter is fine, we know that the ultrapower map $h$ is a $K$-embedding, so

 Since these maps have a uniform definition, they agree on their common domain $M$.
 Furthermore, we can average the $f^\bN_\ell$ maps to get